BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 same microsecond.<br>
 Note also, that any HW submodule may schedule a new event to be called in the same microsecond in which it is running.
-This can be done for any purpose, like for example to deffer a sideeffect of writing to a register from a SW thread into the HW models thread.
+This can be done for any purpose, like for example to defer a side-effect of writing to a register from a SW thread into the HW models thread.
 When they do so, their "event|task runner" will be called right after in the next delta cycle.